The UCSF Fresno Department of Medicine residency program offers a three-year categorical ACGME-accredited program.

 Post-Interview Communication

 As a program, we understand that the interview season is stressful and time-consuming.
-We want to both respect the time of all of our applications and ensure clear and transparent communication.
+We want to both respect the time of all of our applicants and ensure clear and transparent communication.
 As such, we have developed the following policy around post-interview communication:

 - We discourage routine thank-you notes or e-mails.